root-project/root/io/doc/TFile/README.md

 DELPHI collaboration at CERN.
 Its author is E. Chernyaev (IHEP/Protvino).
 The source code is internal to ROOTIO.

-STREAMERINFO
+\anchor si
+## StreamerInfo

 The "StreamerInfo" data record is used by ROOTIO to support the storage of self-identifying objects.
-Its detailed format is given in "streamerinfo.txt".
+Its detailed format is given in \ref streamerinfo.
 A ROOTIO file contains exactly one StreamerInfo record, which is written to disk automatically when a new or modified file is closed.